 Centracare Health System - Long Prairie is the lone option we identified in Long Prairie, Minnesota.
 This proved to be a grade A facility, which is a high-end rating.
-In fact, we ranked this facility in the top ten percentile of all facilities in the country.
+We were so impressed with this facility that we ranked it in the top fifth of all facilities in the country.
 One of the major highlights of this nursing home's exemplary profile is its long-term care score.
 We discuss long-term care in the next section.

 Centracare Health System - Long Prairie